 Astronomy Teacher Biography ...
 A Brief History of Tom

 My name is Tom Franke.
-The date of this editing is April 4, 2018.
+The date of this editing is July 15, 2018 and I am watching the final of the FIFA World Cup.
 After a lengthy struggle with the district server and my laptop, techies have helped me figure out how to update my course and bring it to a more current standing.
 To start, I wish to introduce myself.
 Near the top of my "favorite things to do" list, is fishing.
 The ONLY think that I like more than fishing is catching fish, and I especially like going to Canada catch fish.
-And the place where I go fishing every summer (except the summer of 2018 because our oldest daughter is getting married) is at the KaBeeLo Lodge in northwest Ontario.
+And the place where I go fishing every summer (except the summer of 2018 because our oldest daughter got married) is at the KaBeeLo Lodge in northwest Ontario.
 I have enjoyed living in Minnesota since 1978 because it is close to Canada, and I think that a fishing trip to an outpost lake in the Canadian waters is about as good as it gets.
 This page exists to introduce me to you, and give you a better idea of who I am and why I teach.

 up in Milwaukee, Wisconsin and I hate the color purple.
 I am a diehard Packers/Bucks/Brewers/Badgers fan, even when my teams have losing seasons.
 Any negative comments about my